h2frank/Python-Project-Hector/README.md

 ## First script ([movie_scraper.py](https://github.com/h2frank/Python-Project-Hector/blob/main/movie_selector.py))

-The idea of this script is to generate a database of the 250 top movies according to IMDB and save the output file to an excel file ([top250IMDB.xlsx](https://github.com/h2frank/Python-Project-Hector/raw/main/top250IMDB.xlsx)) so that we can later access it and get recomendations for movie titles based on a specific genre.
+The idea of this script is to generate a database of the 250 top movies according to IMDB and save the output file to an excel file ([top250IMDB.xlsx](https://github.com/h2frank/Python-Project-Hector/raw/main/top250IMDB.xlsx)) so that we can later access it and get recommendations for movie titles based on a specific genre.

 ### Image example of the database generated
 ![image](https://github.com/h2frank/Python-Project-Hector/assets/106637190/2e0872c5-0c43-4bc5-9f71-9858be222131)